 Reading List

 The following list of suggested material is optional, and is designed to support the module by providing additional reading around the wider subject area.
-The four compulsory preparation readings for the module can be found in electronic copy on the project web site (see section 6), and are available in English, Greek and Spanish.
+The compulsory preparation readings for the module can be found in electronic copy on the project web site (see section 6), and are available in English, Greek and Spanish.
 The suggested material is only available in the published language.

-Print Texts?
-How many?
+Print Texts

-Journals?
-How many?

-Online Articles?
-How many?
+Graham, G. M (2008) Teaching Children Physical Education: Becoming a Master Teacher Leeds: Human Kinetics

+Grout, H & Long, G (2009) Improving Teaching and Learning in Physical Education Maidenhead: Open University Press

+Light, R (2013) Game Sense: Pedagogy for Performance, Participation and Enjoyment Oxon: Routledge

+Stidder, G. &Binney, J (2012) Innovative Approaches to Teaching and Learning in Physical Education Routledge: Abingdon

+Journals

+European Journal of Physical Education (Taylor and Francis)

+European Physical Education Review (Sage)

+Journal of Physical Education, Recreation and Dance (Taylor and Francis)

+Journal of Teaching in Physical Education (Human Kinetics)

 Internet Resources

 A list of some helpful web sites related to the module subject area: